WOSP-C/wosp-c-24/index.md

 ## Call for paper

 WOSP-C provides a forum for discussing emerging or unaddressed challenges in software and performance, including challenges in developing software with good performance, concurrent programming issues, performance and architecture, performance measurement, cloud performance, and testing.
 The main areas of interest of the workshop do not change with respect to previous editions.
-However, the this year the call for papers will emphasize:

- - Software performance challenges in Empirical Software Performance Engineering (new)
- - Software performance challenges in Machine Learning (new)
- - Machine Learning challenges to Software Performance Engineering (new)
+We encourage contributions that help to discuss topics that are relevant in the performance community.
+In this edition, in particular, we would like to emphasize the following:

+ - Energy efficiency and sustainability
+ - Controlled experiment design, data-driven experiments, and diagnostics in empirical studies
+ - Data exchange and tools interoperability
+ - Model learning and extraction techniques
+ - Model validation and calibration
- - Software performance challenges in Cyber-Physical Systems (CPS) and digitization processes
+ - Cyber-Physical Systems (CPS) and digitization processes
- - Open source challenges to performance
+ - Performance engineering processes encompassing humans in the loop
+ - Adoption of performance engineering practices in industry

 ## Organizing Committee